 This traditional Bulgarian food is easy to make and is incredibly delicious.
 Some recipes call for a topping of yogurt for a bit of a tangy flavor, while others choose to top their moussaka with cheese.

 Bulgarians may just consume more yogurt than anywhere else in Europe.
 Bulgaria offers visitors a truly unique yogurt variety known as kiselo mlyako, which contains two different types of healthy probiotic bacteria, including lactobacillus bulgaricus and streptococcus thermophilus.
 While kiselo mlyako’s bacteria names may be hard for your mouth to handle, the yogurt itself goes down easy.

 Kiselo mlyako is thick yogurt that presents a slightly sour flavor but is generally mild and has a pleasant creamy finish.
 It is definitely good enough to have by itself.
 Still, many use kiselo mlyako as the yogurt of choice to be used in numerous other Bulgarian dishes, some of which we have already mentioned.
-As we discussed earlier, you’ll find the yogurt being used in soups, desserts, salads, and as a dip.
+As discussed earlier, you’ll find the yogurt used in soups, desserts, salads, and as a dip.

 Tikvenik – Unique Bulgarian Dessert

 When it comes to dessert, who needs apple pie or carrot cake when you have tikvenik, this Bulgarian pumpkin strudel offers up just the right amount of sweetness so as to not leave you feeling like you may get diabetes afterward.
 Shaped in a coil, the strudel features flaky filo dough that embraces a concoction of pumpkin, cinnamon, brown sugar, vanilla, and maybe some pecans or walnuts if you’re feeling a bit nutty.
 Top it off with a bit of orange zest and powdered sugar, and you’re all set.